-The idealised numerical experimental domain in this study has a zonal dimension of 7500km and a meridional dimension of 115 5000km with a 25km horizontal resolution.
-In the vertical, 200 levels are specified with the upper limit at 20000m above ground level (AGL) and the lower limit on the surface.
-The vertical levels have a resolution of 100m.
+The idealized numerical experimental domain in this study has a zonal dimension of 7500 km and a meridional dimension of 5000 km with a 25 km horizontal resolution.
+In the vertical, 200 levels are specified with the upper limit at 20 000 m above ground level (a.g.l.) and the lower limit on the surface.
+The vertical levels have a resolution of 100 m.
 The PV inversion algorithm allows the user to specify the surrounding environment for the experiment.
 In this study, we aim to replicate the conditions of the climatology presented by Barnes et al. (2021a), where the dynamical tropopause is considered to be the -1.5 PVU iso-surface.
-The PV inversion algorithm however requires a dynamical tropopause height AGL which corresponds to the -2 PVU contour.
-To comply with the convention of the code, the dynamical tropopause is set at a specific height value AGL.
+The PV inversion algorithm however requires a dynamical tropopause height a.g.l. which corresponds to the -2 PVU contour.
+To comply with the convention of the code, the dynamical tropopause is set at a specific height value a.g.l.
 The height of the -1.5 PVU iso-surface (which is the defined dynamical tropopause used in this study) is calculated from the field after the simulation.
-The static stability parameters are then set by specifying Brunt-Vaisälä frequencies of 0.01s-1 and 0.03s-1 for the troposphere and stratosphere respectively, such that the -1.5 PVU iso-surface can be considered as the clear divide between the stratosphere and the troposphere.
-This is shown by the meridional PV cross-section of the basic state in 125 Figure 2.
-In this field, in the dynamical tropopause was set to 12500m AGL whilst the resulting -1.5 PVU contour (effective dynamical tropopause) calculated to be at 11285m AGL.
+The static stability parameters are then set by specifying Brunt-Väisälä frequencies of 0.01 and $0.03 \,\mathrm{s}^{-1}$ for the troposphere and stratosphere respectively such that the -1.5 PVU iso-surface can be considered the clear divide between the stratosphere and the troposphere.
+This is shown by the meridional PV cross-section of the basic state in Fig. 2.
+In this field, the dynamical tropopause was set to 12 500 m a.g.l., whilst the resulting -1.5 PVU contour (effective dynamical tropopause) was calculated to be at 11 285 m a.g.l.

-The algorithm also allows for the specification of the jet stream in the upper-levels.
-The jet was centred around the specified dynamical tropopause with a 4000m stratospheric depth and 6000m tropospheric depth (Figure 3).
-The westerly jet stream is specified to be zonal with the horizontal centre of the jet in the centre of the domain and a maximum velocity of 35m.s-1.
-Figure 3 (left) shows the zonal wind speed at the height of the specified dynamical tropopause.
+The algorithm also allows for the specification of the jet stream in the upper levels.
+The jet was centred around the specified dynamical tropopause with a 4000 m stratospheric depth and 6000 m tropospheric depth (Fig. 3).
+The westerly jet stream is specified to be zonal with the horizontal centre of the jet in the centre of the domain and a maximum velocity of 35 m s^{-1} .
+Figure 3a shows the zonal wind speed at the height of the specified dynamical tropopause.
 The Coriolis force is applied using a constant f-plane approximation.
-For the entirety of this study, this was deemed to be $42^{\circ}$ S. From the above parameters, the algorithm calculates all the basic state meteorological variables.
-The upper-level pressure field just below the dynamical tropopause and -1.5 PVU contour (at 10000m AGL) that results from the preparation algorithm is shown in Figure 3.
+For the entirety of this study, this was deemed to be 42° S. From the above parameters, the algorithm calculates all the basic state meteorological variables.
+The upper-level pressure field just below the dynamical tropopause and -1.5 PVU contour (at 10 000 m a.g.l.) that results from the preparation algorithm is shown in Fig. 3.
 No meridional flow exists throughout the basic state domain.
-Additionally, it is pertinent to point out that the surface field is setup in such a way that no baroclinicity is present.
-The lack of baroclinicity results in a surface of a constant pressure of 1000hPa and no surface wind flow.
+Additionally, it is pertinent to point out that the surface field is set up in such a way that no baroclinicity is present.
+The lack of baroclinicity results in a surface with a constant pressure of 1000 hPa and no surface wind flow.
 This allows us to completely isolate the processes that are induced by the PV intrusion at the surface.
-The resulting environment from the above and as shown in Figure 2 and Figure 3 is deemed to be the basic state for this study.
+The resulting environment from above and as shown in Figs. 2 and 3 is deemed to be the basic state for this study.
 Except for the specified dynamical tropopause height, this remains unchanged throughout the study.

-Figure 2: PV zonal cross-section through the centre of the domain.
-The -2 PVU tropopause was specified at a height of 12500m AGL.
-The -1.5 PVU contour (highlighted in a thick magenta line) was calculated to be 11285m AGL.
+Figure 2.
+PV zonal cross-section through the centre of the domain.
+The -2 PVU tropopause was specified at a height of 12 500 m a.g.l.
+The -1.5 PVU contour (highlighted by a thick magenta line) was calculated to be 11 285 m a.g.l.
 A contour interval of 0.5 PVU is used.